tpapp/julia-repl/README.md

 2. Evaluate `(julia-repl-set-terminal-backend 'vterm)` in your config file *after* you load `julia-repl`, but *before* you use it (and of course `vterm` should be loaded at some point).
 Switching terminal backends with already running Julia processes is not supported.

+3. You may want to `(setq vterm-kill-buffer-on-exit nil)` to prevent the buffers associated with terminated Julia processes being killed automatically.
+This allows you to retain output and see error messages if the process does not start.

 ## Using the @edit macro

 The `@edit` macro can be called with `C-c C-e` when the `julia-repl-mode` minor mode is enabled.
 The behavior depends on the value of the `JULIA_EDITOR` envoronment variable in the Julia session.
 The command `julia-repl-set-julia-editor` is provided to conveniently control this from emacs.